JustinLove/ohol-map/notes.md

   - changes over time
     - uncertainty may be missing
       - esp start of random age
-  - functional conversion
-    - permitted biomes were biome indexes not ids
 - use changing object layers to avoid visual flashing?
 - server dependant